Disclaimers: Alleviate Defensiveness

 So here it is!
 Why disclaimers work for me.

 *Disclaimer: I'm not saying this is the only or right way.
 I'm only sharing what has consistently worked for me and has also worked for my friends (after following my advice).
 If you find a better method that works for you, that's great!
-Everyone has a different personality, set of values, and reactions--but this is only meant to be taken into consideration as an option if you feel like you don't have other answers.
+Everyone has different personalities, sets of values, and reactions--but this is only meant to be taken into consideration as an option if you feel like you don't have other answers.
 Feel free to personalize to fit your needs, and remember that this is not a one-size fits all solution.

 Always start your disclaimer with acknowledgement.
 When you acknowledge someone, you're letting your listener know, "Hey, I understand you and I feel your situation."
 Please note that the below examples should only be used authentically and truthfully.
 If you haven't personally experienced someone else's situation, don't claim to know what it's like.
 If you have, by all means, empathize.